 But we are tired of waiting.
-So we will be taking action to put the City on notice that building biking facilities that disproportionately exclude women from our streets is not OK.
-We hope that you’ll join our effort; we’ll be sharing more details in our Facebook group (we have elected to make it a private group for now, to allow women to feel safe to share their experiences and perspectives).
+We hope that you’ll join our effort; request to join our Facebook group (we have elected to make it a private group for now, to allow women to feel safe to share their experiences and perspectives).

 1. A Citywide Network of Protected Bikeways